Social housing or private housing: what differences for the tenant?

 At any time, when:

-• or the dwelling has been assigned by the tenant
+• Or the dwelling has been transferred by the tenant

 • Under lease, in the event of serious misconduct on the part of the tenant (unpaid, neighborhood disturbance)